THE BEST LAS VEGAS PROPERTIES

 interest, benefits, and inherent rights thereof.

-RealtorŪ - A real estate broker or an associate
+Realtor® - A real estate broker or an

-who holds active membership in a local real estate board that is affiliated
+associate who holds active membership in a local real estate board that is

 Reduced Documentation - A method used to determine income

-of a transaction or contract by the operation of a law.
-Borrowers usually have
+annulment of a transaction or contract by the operation of a law.
+Borrowers

-the option to cancel certain credit transactions, including a refinance or home
+usually have the option to cancel certain credit transactions, including a

-equity transaction, within three business days after consummation (when the
+refinance or home equity transaction, within three business days after

-of transactions that affect real property in the area.
-Sometimes known as a
+records of transactions that affect real property in the area.
+Sometimes known

-of the terms of a legal document affecting title to real property, such as a
+record of the terms of a legal document affecting title to real property, such

-deed, a mortgage note, a satisfaction of mortgage, or an extension of mortgage.
+as a deed, a mortgage note, a satisfaction of mortgage, or an extension of

 Refinance Transaction - The process of paying off one loan